Groote Eylandt

-The original inhabitants of Groote Eylandt are the Anindilyakwa, an Aboriginal Australian people, who speak the Anindilyakwa language (also known as Amamalya Ayakwa).
+The original inhabitants of Groote Eylandt are the Anindilyakwa people (also known as Warnindhilyagwa), an Aboriginal Australian people, who speak the Anindilyakwa language (also known as Amamalya Ayakwa).
 They consist of 14 clan groups which make up the two moieties on the island.
 The clans maintain their traditions and have strong ties with the people in the community of Numbulwar and on Bickerton Island.
 The island's population was 2,811 in the 2016 census.

 There are four communities on Groote Eylandt.
 The mining company GEMCO established the township of Alyangula for its workers.
 The three main Aboriginal communities are Angurugu and Umbakumba, and Milyakburra on Bickerton Island.
 There are also a number of outstations on the island.

 The Anindilyakwa Land Council is one of four land councils in the Northern Territory.
 It is a representative body with statutory authority under the Aboriginal Land Rights (Northern Territory) Act 1976 and has responsibilities under the Native Title Act 1993 and the Pastoral Land Act 1992.